jc4p/fast-hub-client/README.md

 # Only download profile data for a specific FID (977233)
 dotnet run --project HubClient.Production/HubClient.Production.csproj -c Release --profiles --mine

+# Only download messages from the last 30 days
+dotnet run --project HubClient.Production/HubClient.Production.csproj -c Release --days 30
 ```

+Pagination automatically stops when a page contains a message older than the cutoff time.

 This will start downloading all messages to:
 - Casts: `outputs/casts/cast_messages/`